Quick Verdict

 The cost of being wrong about your platform choice is not zero.
 It is measured in migration hours, rebuild time, knowledge transfer, and the operational risk of running parallel systems while you switch.
 For most organizations that have built 20–30 workflows on the wrong platform, that migration cost runs between 40 and 120 hours, a cost that never appears in any pricing comparison but is the most significant cost many businesses will pay in their first two years of automation.

-This article is built on two foundations.
-First, the research data from 14 business implementations tracked across 18 months — the same dataset that informs our Business Automation Guide, which we recommend reading before selecting any platform if you have not automated before.
-Second, a specific analytical lens that most comparisons avoid: total cost of ownership, which includes switching costs, platform risk, and the hidden complexity ceilings each platform carries.
+This article is organized around a specific analytical lens that most comparisons avoid: total cost of ownership, which includes switching costs, platform risk, and the hidden complexity ceilings each platform carries.

 The goal is not to declare a winner.
 The goal is to make sure that when you choose a platform, you are choosing it knowing what it will cost you not just this month, but in 18 months when your business looks different.